 The City of Sylvania Water Department receives its drinking water from The City of Toledo Department of Public Utilities.
+Sylvania has multiple emergency connections with Toledo and with Lucas County in the event that our primary line is disrupted.
 Copies of the source water assessment report prepared for the City of Toledo Department of Public Utilities are available by calling 419-936-3021 or at toledo.oh.gov/services/public utilities/water-treatment/drinking-water-quality-information.